cognizance-amrita/AI-Tasks/Task-3/Task_3.md

 <br>

 ### Question - 1
 Prepare a short writeup on machine learning (consisting of what is ML, types and applications).
-Make use of the following references. <br>
+Make use of the resources provided. <br>
 **Page Limit : 2**

 <br>